pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

       - Note that there is a background job for the GCWorker to do in its deleteRange function.

 During the reorganization happens in the background the normal write path needs to check if there are any new partitions in the metadata and also check if the updated/deleted/inserted row would match a new partition, and if so, also do the same operation in the new partition, just like during adding index or modify column operations currently does.
 (To be implemented in `(*partitionedTable) AddRecord/UpdateRecord/RemoveRecord`)

+### Error handling

+If any non-retryable error occurs, we will call onDropTablePartition and adjust the logic in that function to also handle the roll back of reorganize partition, in a similar way as it does with model.ActionAddTablePartition.

+### Notes

 Note that parser support already exists.
 There should be no issues with upgrading, and downgrade will not be supported during the DDL.